Alexandr Dolgopolov: 2014: First Masters 1000 semifinal, return to top 30

 Dolgopolov began the year at the Apia International in Sydney, losing in the quarterfinals to eventual runner-up Bernard Tomic.
 That was followed by a second round loss to Jérémy Chardy at the Australian Open.
-After losing in the first round of the Chile Open in Vina del Mar, Dolgopolov reached the finals at the inaugural Rio Open in Brazil.
+After losing in the first round of the Chile Open in Viña del Mar, Dolgopolov reached the finals at the inaugural Rio Open in Brazil.
 He defeated David Ferrer en route to his first final since 2012, however ultimately lost to world no. 1 Rafael Nadal in straight sets.

 He continued his good run of form at the BNP Paribas Open in Indian Wells.
 He beat Nadal in the third round, Fabio Fognini in round of 16 and Milos Raonic in quarter-finals, then lost to Roger Federer in semifinals.
 It was the first time he has made it beyond the third round of a Masters 1000 tournament since 2012.
-At the Miami Open, the Ukrainian defeated Stan Wawrinka in round of 16 and lost to Tomas Berdych in quarter-finals.
+At the Miami Open, the Ukrainian defeated Stan Wawrinka in round of 16 and lost to Tomáš Berdych in quarter-finals.
 As a result of his good run of form, Dolgopolov returned to the world's top 30.

 During the spring clay season, the player won over Ernest Gulbis in first round of the Monte Carlo Masters, then lost to Guillermo García López.
 At the Madrid Masters he defeated Fabio Fognini, then lost in second round to Gulbis.
 At the Rome Masters he lost to Jo-Wilfried Tsonga in first round.
 At Roland Garros he lost in second round to Marcel Granollers.

 Dolgopolov lost to Grigor Dimitrov in Queen's quarter-finals and Wimbledon round of 32.